GTedZ/Binance-lib/README.md

   const delay = (ms) => new Promise(r => setTimeout(r,ms));

   const candlestick_stream = binance.websockets.futures.candlesticks('BTCUSDT', '1m', console.log);
-  await delay(3000);  // to make sure that the connection is open, it will take some time to establish a connection with the server

   candlestick_stream.close(); // this closes the connection permanently, the callback function will not be triggered anymore
 ```